 Nursing home abuse is unfortunately all too common.
 Now that the “baby boomer” population is of nursing home age, there are going to be even more elders subjected to this kind of abuse.
-Here we discuss what constitutes as abuse, what to do if you suspect that one of your loved ones may be a victim, and when to contact a Charleston nursing home abuse lawyer for legal assistance.
+Here we discuss what constitutes as abuse, what to do if you suspect that one of your loved ones may be suffering from abuse, and when to contact a Charleston nursing home abuse lawyer for legal assistance.

 Defining Abuse And Neglect